Lan ETS: 2021

 Many sponsors helped with the event even though there was no booth possible.
 Notable sponsors/partners include Bell, Redbull, MSI, HyperX and Bestar.

-Lan ETS 2021 was an edition of the Lan, that proved how resilient when facing hard times.
-It also showed of innovative it can be with this one of a kind 4 weeks of live-streaming.
-While streaming on "BellCanada" twitch channel, the Lan ETS made 30 104 Live Views, 19 964 Unique Viewers and 1 507 New Followers.
+LAN ETS 2021 was an edition of the LAN ETS event held during a period of significant challenges for live events.
+The event included four weeks of livestreaming on the Bell Canada Twitch channel.
+The broadcasts recorded 30,104 live views, 19,964 unique viewers, and 1,507 new followers.

 2013

 Lan ETS 2013 was the 11th event staged by the organization and the expectations were high after the successful 10th anniversary the previous year.
 With over 1094 tickets sold, $17,500 on tournaments prizes and over $25,000 in material prizes, it was the largest Lan Party event ever held by the Lan ETS organization.
 The enthusiasm surrounding the event was very high, with the last 300 tickets sold in less than 20 minutes.

 Gamers were able to choose between five PC tournaments (League of Legends $7,500, Counter Strike: Global Offensive $3,500, StarCraft 2 $3,000, DOTA 2 $2,000 and Team Fortress 2) and two console tournaments (Super Street Fighter IV $750 and NHL13 $750).

 Many sponsors were on-site with booths including Plantronics Gamecom, Corsair, CoolerMaster, CIPC and ASUS.
 Other notable sponsors/partners include Vidéotron, Cisco, Riot Games, TP, Bawls and Twitch.

-Lan ETS 2013 was home of new experience for the attendees including a high-quality Twitch broadcast both in French and English, registering over 110,000 views in 48 hours.
+Lan ETS 2013 featured new experiences for the attendees including a high-quality Twitch broadcast both in French and English, registering over 110,000 views in 48 hours.
 In addition, the StarCraft 2 and League of legends finals were played live on stage in a 300 seats auditorium.